 From a portability perspective, many of these payments happen outside of our homes.
 This makes mobile wallet applications ideally suited, which allow us to take advantage of the unique benefits of smartphones.
 Convenient camera access allows for quick scanning of QR payment code and NFC support (Near-Field Communication) lets us pay just by holding our phone next to a card reader.

 Most stores (online and offline) don’t accept bitcoin, so buying coffee is not a very realistic use case for most of us.
-When that time arrives, users who already pay via smartphone app or NFC-enabled credit card can easily switch to bitcoin wallet apps.
-A common scenario could be that users create dedicated mobile bitcoin (and lightning) wallets for on-the-go payments, in addition to having separate wallets for larger amounts.
+When that time arrives, users who already pay via smartphones app or NFC-enabled credit card can easily switch to Bitcoin wallet apps.
+A typical scenario could be that users create dedicated mobile bitcoin (and lightning) wallets for on-the-go payments, in addition to having separate wallets for larger amounts.
 Similar to having a bank account and regularly taking out cash at an ATM, users could refill their mobile wallets.
-From a security perspective, the mobile wallet may use seedless private key storage, meaning that private keys are hidden from the user and stored on the device with an encrypted backup on a cloud storage provider.
-The primary wallet however would be more strongly secured with a hardware wallet or even a multi signature configuration.
+The mobile wallet may use seedless private key storage from a security perspective, meaning that private keys are hidden from the user and stored on the device with an encrypted backup on a cloud storage provider.
+The primary wallet however, would be more strongly secured with a hardware wallet or even a multi-signature configuration.
 This would mirror the primary focus of convenience over security.
 Beyond key management, payment interactions could be identical to what users are already familiar with.

 Monthly budgeting #

-While grocery bills are still one-off payments and we may visit different stores every week, many payments in this category are tied to specific service providers we have relationships with.
+While grocery bills are still one-off payments, and we may visit different stores every week, many payments in this category are tied to specific service providers we have relationships with.
 Financial institutions also provide different mechanisms for recurring payments where businesses can regularly deduct money from accounts without customers having to confirm each one.
-Bitcoin transactions have to be initiated by the sender, so automated deducations would not be easily possible for non-custodial wallets.
-This could possibly be solved with Lightning wallets that are by default always online and allow for more complex interactions between senders and recipients.
+Bitcoin transactions have to be initiated by the sender, so automated deductions would not be easily possible for non-custodial wallets.
+This could be solved with Lightning wallets that are always online and allow for more complex interactions between senders and recipients.

 The amounts involved in these transactions are higher and therefore require better security.
-While I can carry cash with me and hand it to anyone I desire directly, monthly expenses are typically done indirectly via transfers between the banks of both parties.
-A manual payment might require me to log into my banks website via username and password, along with a second security mechanism like two-factor authentication.
+While you can carry cash hand it to anyone directly, monthly expenses are typically done indirectly via transfers between both parties’ banks.
+A manual payment might require you to log into your banks’ website via username and password, along with a second security mechanism like two-factor authentication.

-A solution for bitcoin could be a hardware wallet with an accompanying desktop application.
-While keys are stored and transactions get signed on secure hardware, users can still enjoy the convenience of a desktop application.
-This avoids or reduces some of the risks involved with the mobile wallet configuration described in the first category, while adding a small amount of friction that is acceptable for transactions that occur less frequently.
+A solution for Bitcoin could be a hardware wallet with an accompanying desktop application.
+While keys are stored, and transactions get signed on secure hardware, users can still enjoy a desktop application’s convenience.
+This avoids or reduces some of the risks involved with the mobile wallet configuration described in the first category while adding a small amount of friction acceptable for transactions that occur less frequently.

 Emergency funds #

-In traditional finance, this money might get parked in a high-interest savings account or something equivalent that allows for quick low-risk withdrawal but still provides some type of return.
+In traditional finance, this money might get parked in a high-interest savings account or something equivalent that allows for the quick low-risk withdrawal but still provides some return.
 Once the fund is set up, the money may not get touched for a long time.

-A bitcoiner may want to set up a cold storage multi signature wallet.
+A bitcoiner may want to set up a cold storage multi-signature wallet.
 In this type of setup, there are multiple applications or hardware devices required to make transactions.
-So even if one device gets stolen or is locked, the rightful owner still has access to all their funds.
+Even if one device gets stolen or locked, the rightful owner still has access to all their funds.
 Since transactions are infrequent, the balance is tipped towards security over convenience.

 Sinking funds #

-A sinking fund is a way to systematically set money aside for a planned large expense, like a new car or a down payment for a new home.
+A sinking fund is a way to systematically set money aside for a planned considerable expense, like a new car or a down payment for a new home.
 The amount may be similar to emergency budgets, but the sinking fund is created for a shorter timeline.
-There are likely to be multiple deposits and potentially only a single withdrawal or transfer after which the fund is no longer needed.
-This use case does not necessarily required a dedicated account.
-Based on the amount, it could be covered with a dedicated account in either the wallet for monthly budgeting or savings.
+There are likely to be multiple deposits and potentially only a single withdrawal or transfer, after which the fund is no longer needed.
+This use case does not necessarily require a dedicated account.
+The amount could be covered with a dedicated account in either the wallet for monthly budgeting or savings.

-HODLing is more than a meme, as there are many bitcoiners who create highly secure setups to store their savings away for many years.
+HODLing is more than a meme, as many bitcoiners create highly secure setups to store their savings away for many years.

-Many people don’t personally custody their long-term savings.
-They rely on banks and financial service providers to provide security and also to help manage and invest those savings.
-Savings accounts and related products may also incentivize customers with low interest rates that may or may not be high enough to keep up with inflation.
+Many people don’t self-cusody their long-term savings.
+They rely on banks and financial service providers to provide security and help manage and invest those savings.
+Savings accounts and related products may also incentivize customers with low-interest rates that may or may not be high enough to keep up with inflation.

-Investing is about putting saved money to work in the hope that it increases in value, from retirement accounts to stock investing and real estate ownership.
+Investing is about putting saved money to work hoping that it increases in value, from retirement accounts to stock investing and real estate ownership.
 This necessarily requires the involvement of third parties, which goes beyond the current focus of this guide.

-Since bitcoin has dramatically increased in value, many see bitcoin itself as an investment (which is so well expressed in the HODL meme).
+Since Bitcoin has dramatically increased in value, many see bitcoin itself as an investment (which is well expressed in the HODL meme).

-When designing a bitcoin product or service, it is very important to consider what role it will play in the bigger picture of how we tend to manage our finances.
-A clear focus can get expressed in not just the technical features, but also in how those are communicated and how users interact with them.
+When designing a Bitcoin product or service, it is vital to consider what role it will play in the bigger picture of how we tend to manage our finances.
+A clear focus can be expressed in the technical features and how they are communicated, and how users interact with them.